 Viventor lenders - our rating scores

-Two lenders are related to Viventor
+Several lenders are related to Viventor

-Forza.mk and MyCredit are owned by a mysterious company called ‘Digital Finance International’.
-According to media reports it is owned by Finstar Financial Group (owner of Viventor).
-However although it operates a slick looking website it provides no information at all about what company it is based in, what it’s financial position is, and who (if anyone) regulates it.
+Forza, Kreddy and MyCredit are all owned by a mysterious company called ‘Digital Finance International’.
+According to media reports it is owned by Finstar Financial Group (owner of Viventor until June 2020).
+However although it operates a slick looking website it provides very little information other than it operates in 14 countries in European and Asia and has assets over €70 million.
 However, further research has confirmed it is based in Moscow, Russia.
-Strangely, neither MyCredit or Forza.mk provide any financial information on the Viventor website, even though they are related companies.
-This lack of disclosure is concerning and we would not recommend holding loans from these companies until more information is provided.
+The Digital Finance lenders all seem to be sub-scale and struggling to become viable.

-Our thoughts on the lenders
+Our thoughts on the loan originators